Steven J. Eckels | Department Head and Professor

 Dr. Eckels work in solid gas multi-phase flows has been applied to air quality and particulate matter in the build environment and in transportation systems.
 This includes the characterization, control and capture of particulate matter in the environment.
 Interesting examples includes studying the particulate buildup in HEPA filters of aircraft for incident forensics and the development of ASHRAE 52.2 filter certification systems for Industry.
 Recent work has focused on Bio-containments systems for BSL 3 and BSL-3 Ag systems level facilities.
 Dr. Eckels was recently named to the Biosecurity Research Institute (BRI) Research Fellow Program in May of 2016.

 Dr. Eckels has authored 69 peer reviewed publications which has resulted in over 850 citations and an H-Index of 15 according to Google Scholar.
 Dr. Eckels has directed 6 Ph.D. dissertations and 18 master thesis students.
 Dr. Eckels is an active member of ASHRAE, ASME, and SAE.
 Dr. Eckels has served as Chairman, Research subcommittee chair, program chair and handbook subcommittee chair for many ASHRAE technical committees.
 Dr. Eckels was the first recipient of the ASHRAE New Investigator Award (January 1995) and in 2014 received the ASHRAE Distinguished Service Award.
-Dr. Eckels has received the College of Engineering Hollis Award winner for outstanding undergraduate teaching (2003), the President's Award for Excellence in Undergraduate Teaching (2004), and the Meyers-Alford Teaching Award in 2014.
+Dr. Eckels has received the James L. Hollis Award for Excellence in Undergraduate Teaching (2003), the President's Award for Excellence in Undergraduate Teaching (2004), and the Myers-Alford Memorial Teaching Award in 2014.
 He has also won two Faculty Appreciation Day Awards for Outstanding Leadership by a Faculty Member awarded by the Student Advisory Council for the College of Engineering (April 2005 and November 2005).
 Dr. Eckels has also received the Outstanding Educator Award, Mechanical and Nuclear Engineering Department (Spring 2006).